rohanramnarain/lookable-web-main/README.md

 Unemployment rate asian 2003–2010

 Notes: multiple races at once are fine (it colors by series), single race works too.
-(SA/NSA keywords aren’t plumbed through yet—see upgrades.)
+The planner no longer silently falls back to a default metric — if intent can't be determined you'll see a helpful error asking to rephrase.

 OWID (single country, Life expectancy / CO₂)